lindbrook/packageRank/README.md

 Note that
 [‘packageRank’](https://CRAN.R-project.org/package=packageRank) has two
-upstream online dependencies: 1) RStudio’s [CRAN package download logs](http://cran-logs.rstudio.com/), which records traffic to the “0-Cloud” mirror at cloud.r-project.org (formerly RStudio’s CRAN mirror); and 2) Gábor Csárdi’s [‘cranlogs’](https://CRAN.R-project.org/package=cranlogs) R package, which is an interface to a database that computes R and R package
+sets of online upstream dependencies: 1) RStudio’s [CRAN package download logs](http://cran-logs.rstudio.com/), which records traffic to the “0-Cloud” mirror at cloud.r-project.org (formerly RStudio’s CRAN mirror); and 2) Gábor Csárdi’s [‘cranlogs’](https://CRAN.R-project.org/package=cranlogs) R package, which is an interface to a database that computes R and R package